FoalTS/foal/docs/basics/hooks.md

 > - ctx est un peu différent de req avec le state notamment
 > - purpose: not to be at the end of the chain.
 It's really in the middle.

+Example : `ValidateBody` to validate the format of the request body, `PermissionRequired` or `LoginRequired` to restrict the route access to certain users.

 Hooks are an elegant way to deal with access control, input validation or sanitization.
 A hook is a small function, synchronous or asynchronous, that aims to be connected to one, several or all the routes of a controller.

 Hooks are usually used to restrict access or to check and sanitize data received by the server.